ATM90E32 Power Sensor

 • harmonic_power (Optional): Use the harmonic power value on this phase.
 All options from Sensor.

-• gain_ct (Optional, int): CT clamp calibration for this phase.
+• gain_ct (Optional, int): CT clamp calibration value for this phase.
 Defaults to 27961.

 • forward_active_energy (Optional): Use the forward active energy value on this phase in watt-hours.
 All options from Sensor.